Cheng-BDAL/Cheng-BDAL.github.io/_pages/about.md

 About Cheng Meng
 ======
 I am an Assistant professor in Institue of Statistics and Big Data (ISBD), Renmin University of China.
 I received my PhD degree in Statistics form Department of Statistics at the University of Georgia in 2020.
-I worked in the Big Data Analytics Lab, under the supervision of Professor Wenxuan Zhong and Professor Ping Ma.
+I worked in the Big Data Analytics Lab, under the supervision of Professor Ping Ma and Professor Wenxuan Zhong.
 I received BSc degree in Mathmatics form Tsinghua University in 2015.

 About BDAL LAB
 ======